Unlocking Alumni Potential: Online Mentoring for Continuous University Impact. Bridge distances, foster connections, and empower growth. Learn more.

 Lenning and Ebbers (1999) explain that strong communities form out of this collective process of inclusiveness, commitment, and consensus.
 For some members, a learning community might be their first opportunity to contribute, feel heard, and invest their time in a meaningful pursuit with others.

 When a group of people comes together to form a learning community, they naturally start making connections through their communication and collaboration.
 This can be particularly beneficial in decreasing feelings of isolation (Lenning & Ebbers, 1999) that may plague people who feel stuck behind desks or cubicles.

 But learning communities not only increase face-to-face interactions with members who have a campus or workplace in common; they also bring people together from around the globe.

 Technology allows learning communities to form with members who are geographically distant, crossing communication boundaries and promoting a strong sense of global community, diverse resources, and shared purpose for change.

 Members of a learning community combine their collective resources, information, and skills to help accomplish their goals.
 Throughout the time that the learning community is together, the participants also gain new, collective ideas and understandings.

-Even if the learning community isn’t successful, each member of the learning community leaves with experiential knowledge and skills they can apply to future tasks, problems, or learning communities.
+Even if the learning community is not successful, each member leaves with experiential knowledge and skills they can apply to future tasks, problems, or learning communities.